1955: Disneyland’s “Black Sunday”

 2014: Emoji Day is Born

 Because everything has to have its own “day,” emoji’s got theirs on this day in 2014.
-This sudo holiday was created by Jeremy Burge the founder of Emojipedia, an emoji reference website.
+This pseudo holiday was created by Jeremy Burge the founder of Emojipedia, an emoji reference website.
 At the time, he had no activity plans for the day, but some has suggested that people only communicate using the icons throughout the day.
-In 2015, Pepsi celebrated the day with specially-marked Pepsi cans and bottles.
+In 2015, Pepsi celebrated the day with specially marked Pepsi cans and bottles.
 In 2016, Sony Pictures Animation used the day in 2017 to promote The Emoji Movie, Google released a new series of emojis that were more inclusive to women from diverse backgrounds and Emojipedia created the first World Emoji Awards.
 In 2017, London’s Royal Opera House presented 20 operas and ballets in emoji form.
 (Image: Wikimedia)

-Birthdays
+Famous Birthdays

 - 1899: James Cagney (actor)